venomunicorn/antigravity-account-switcher/README.md

 - **Save button (+)** - Save your current session as a new profile
 - **Delete button (🗑️)** - Remove unwanted profiles
 - Profiles are stored in `%APPDATA%\Antigravity\Profiles`

-### ⚠️ Rate Limit Detection
-- Automatically monitors for rate limit errors (supports Gemini and Claude)
-- When detected, prompts you to switch to another account
-- 1-minute cooldown between alerts to avoid spam

 ---